 What to Bring?

-- Photo ID for filer(s).
+2. Photo ID for filer(s).

-If you are claiming the homestead property tax credit, you must bring the completed form to your appointment.
-Homeowners bring 2012 summer and winter tax bills.
+11. For the Homestead Property Tax Credit: homeowners bring 2014 summer and winter tax bills.
+We MUST see actual bills.
+If you taxes are escrowed, or if you cannot find your bills, please contact your village township, or city treasurer to get copies.
 Renters' names have to be on the lease.
 Renters need to know how much they paid in rent and the name and address of their landlord.

-- Direct Deposit.
+14. Direct Deposit.
 Bring the account number and routing number of your bank or credit union.

 Want to do your taxes yourself?
 Click below to file your state and federal taxes online for free!